qaniere/qaniere/README.md

 ### ✨ Welcome to my profile !

-I am Quentin, a senior high school student who would like to become a full stack developer :)
+I am Quentin, a senior high school student who is interessed in computer science, specifically in the fields of development and cybersecurity.

 > :warning: I started coding in french (bad idea i know), so i'm currently translating all of that in english